China puts sanctions on 28 Americans, including Pompeo, in parting shot to Trump officials

 The Chinese foreign ministry said 28 people, the highest-ranking Americans to face Chinese sanctions in recent memory, “planned, promoted and executed a series of crazy moves which have gravely interfered in China's internal affairs, offended the Chinese people and seriously disrupted U.S.-China relations.”

-Former President Trump and his family members were not named in the ministry's statement.
+Former president Donald Trump and his family members were not named in the ministry's statement.

 The effects of the Chinese sanctions are not immediately clear and likely not as far-reaching as those levied by Washington against Chinese or Beijing-backed officials during the past two tumultuous years in bilateral relations, which were marked by tit-for-tat sanctions over Chinese actions in Hong Kong and the western region of Xinjiang.